 Luckily for you, we have a mode a 1h tutorial on the topic:

-Is Linkedin Premium Career Worth it for Job Seekers?
+Is Linkedin Premium Worth it for Job Seekers?

 Yes.
 Linkedin Premium Career is worth it for jobseekers.
-The features it offers can really make you stand out from other job applicants.
+The features it offers can really help get a new job and make you stand out from other job applicants.